Confluence Survey Reveals Fund Managers Still Concerned with AIFMD Reporting

 Confluence solutions are used by 40 percent of the leading global investment managers, and more than 60 percent of U.S. mutual funds.
 From the Confluence traditional install, hosted and outsourced Unity® platform solutions to our enterprise-grade SaaS enabled Unity NXT platform, Confluence automates critical fund management and administration processes—such as regulatory reporting, financial statement preparation and performance reporting.
 The platforms feature solutions to support asset managers and a wide array of fund types – including '40 Act mutual funds, ETFs, hedge funds, Canadian mutual funds, and UCITS funds.

-Headquartered in Pittsburgh, Pennsylvania, Confluence serves the international fund industry with key locations in Dublin, London, Luxembourg and San Francisco.
+Headquartered in Pittsburgh, Pennsylvania, Confluence serves the international fund industry with key locations in Dublin, London, Ho Chi Minh City, Luxembourg and San Francisco.
 For more information, visit www.confluence.com.